 “Think of Radiohead, but progressive; think of King Crimson, but sad; and you’ve got an impression of what Kendall Burks achieves here.
 Waves is an album that will bewitch you completely.”

 Kendall Burks is a multi-instrumentalist, composer, artist, and teacher based in Denver, Colorado.
 From early in his musical life, his creative pursuits gravitated towards intricate and layered compositions, utilizing both multi-track recording and looping as key mediums of expression.
 The guitar was a centerpiece, but his vision was always expansive, and through necessity he acquired fluency on the bass, keyboard, and drum set as well.
 With these tools, he has sought to give expression (however feebly), through the particularity of his unique perspective and context, to the universal and transcendent realities of beauty and truth.

 Synthesizing the worlds of classical music and rock has always interested him.
 This interest was increased and drastically expanded while studying music composition at CU boulder, where he graduated in 2012.
 While there, he became immersed in the diverse world of modern classical music, as well as the amazing traditional music of Balinese gamelan.

 The later was highly formative, as he continues to be a central member of Denver-based Gamelan Tunas Mekar, even composing an original composition which he performed with the group at the 2019 Bali arts festival in Denpasar.
-Videos of this performance went viral in Indonesia (see above video), with the dazzling performance of Tunas Mekar and the distinct blend of Balinese and western influences striking a powerful chord with the Balinese audiences.
+Videos of this performance went viral in Indonesia, with the dazzling performance of Tunas Mekar and the distinct blend of Balinese and western influences striking a powerful chord with the Balinese audiences.

 From 2013-2014, he continued to perform as a solo looping act throughout Colorado, playing over 30 “official” shows and countless other house shows and open mics.
 Eventually however, he became disenchanted with his playing and decided instead to retreat into the studio.
 From 2015-2016 he recorded many projects, including a film score, a string quartet, and what eventually became the 2018 release “Waves”, his debut full length album.